Taxation of crypto in Belgium: how it works

 Built for monthly investing

 You can set up a monthly savings plan where your selected amount is automatically debited from your bank account and invested in your portfolio at the start of each month.
-This way, it's easy to adopt the best saving habits.
+This way, it's easy to adopt the best money habits.
 Also, Curvo does not charge any transaction fees.
 And your investments support fractional shares meaning all your money is invested.
 So Curvo is ideal for monthly investing.

 Discover how Curvo's app works.